-In smaller rooms, you just have to make your lighting work that much harder.
+In you have a small kitchen layout, you just have to make your lighting work that much harder.
 Pairing traditional Victorian architectural paint shades with industrial-style wall and pendant lighting, like in this kitchen by deVol, will provide areas that need task lighting, such as worktops and around the hob with an on-trend boost.

-Make the most of what you have by adding lighting spots both below and above wall cupboards.
+Make the most of what you have by adding modern kitchen lighting spots both below and above wall cupboards.

 ‘Then, consider adding large decorative mirrors wherever you have suitable wall space.’

-Task lighting in a kitchen is essential to ensure you can see what you’re doing, particularly above hobs and ovens, where not being able to see clearly could not just be inconvenient, it could be dangerous, too.
+Incorporating task lighting into a small kitchen design is essential to ensure you can see what you’re doing, particularly above hobs and ovens, where not being able to see clearly could not just be inconvenient; it could be dangerous, too.

-Ceiling spots can sometimes mean you end up standing in your own shadow, particularly in a compact space so a hard-working extractor with great lighting built in, like this one by Falmec, is a choice worth making.
+Ceiling spots can sometimes mean you end up standing in your own shadow, particularly in a compact space, so a hard-working extractor with great lighting built in, like this one by Falmec, is a choice worth making.

 Sometimes it’s a delicate balance between having enough storage and crowding a small room with dark cabinetry.

-‘Strategically planning your lighting is essential in small spaces, especially if you have limited natural light.
-Task lights and pendants work particularly well above worksurfaces, to illuminate preparation areas, but consider integrating lighting with dimmers throughout the rest of the space to allow you to adjust the light depending on the time of day and whether you are entertaining,’ advises Ben Burbidge, Managing Director at Kitchen Makers.
+‘Strategically planning a small kitchen layout with lighting is essential in small spaces, especially if you have limited natural light.
+Task lights and pendants work particularly well above countertops, to illuminate preparation areas.
+But consider integrating lighting with dimmers throughout the rest of the space to allow you to adjust the light depending on the time of day and whether you are entertaining,’ advises Ben Burbidge, Managing Director at Kitchen Makers.

-When considering lighting above an island, use the interior design rule of three but mix it up in a compact space by combining pendant shades in the same finish but with different sizes and shapes.
+When considering kitchen island lighting, use the interior design rule of three.
+Mix it up in a compact space by combining pendant shades in the same finish but with different sizes and shapes.
 This will add interest and create varying pools of light over an island or dining table.
 These lights are by Pooky.

-Circular under cupboard spot lights or LED strip lights will bring gentle illumination in hard-working prep areas, particularly when they’re reflecting off hi-gloss stone or composite worktops.
+Circular under cupboard spot lights or LED strip lights will bring gentle illumination in hard-working prep areas, particularly when they’re reflecting off high-gloss stone or composite countertops.
 If you need more light on the base cupboards but you’re not a fan of kickboard lighting, including a wine cooler that features a softly lit interior will help show off your collection.

-Open shelving is a popular choice in both traditional and modern schemes and can help to provide extra light as show here in this scheme from John Cullen Lighting.
+Open shelving is a popular storage idea for kitchens with both traditional and modern schemes.
+It can help to provide extra light, as shown here in this scheme from John Cullen Lighting.
 ‘In a small kitchen, if one side has cabinets and one side shelves, make sure each of the shelves are lit.'

 Kitchen wall lighting ideas, such as factory-style task lighting, are the perfect accompaniment to a scheme featuring vintage-style white metro tiles and open shelving.
 In smaller kitchen spaces opt for a petite wall-mounted version that can be directed to shine a warming light on shelving and worktops.

-‘The best lighting ideas for a small kitchen are those that combine many types of light in a layered approach.
+‘The best lighting ideas for small kitchens are those that combine many types of light in a layered approach.
 This will create little pockets and pools of light giving a calming atmosphere,’ advises Marketa Rypacek, Managing Director, Industville.

 Glass pendants, particularly smoked and ribbed styles, are seeing a huge resurgence in our interiors and particularly in kitchen lighting design.
 Their iridescence and light-reflecting properties bring a warming atmosphere to any kitchen, particularly when placed in pairs over small kitchen islands or dining tables.

-‘A large centralised ceiling fitting, such as a chandelier or set of pendants, will create an even layer of ambient task lighting and allow for a beautiful statement feature in the room; ideally these fixtures should be positioned over an island or tabletop to help bring focus.'
+‘A large, centralized ceiling fitting, such as a chandelier or set of pendants, will create an even layer of ambient task lighting and allow for a beautiful statement feature in the room; ideally these fixtures should be positioned over an island or tabletop to help bring focus.'